 Key Ingredients

-Chicken: Shredded cooked chicken adds substance to the bowl.
+Chicken: Shredded cooked chicken adds substance.

-Prawns: Provide sweetness and seafood flavor.
+Prawns: Add sweetness and seafood flavor.

 Ingredient Spotlight: Laksa Paste